 Angelenos Against Gridlock is committed to a better future for the gridlocked Los Angeles region.
-We love Los Angeles and believe Angelenos deserve a better transportation system, including:
+We love Los Angeles and believe Angelenos deserve a world-class transportation system, including:

-- a fully built out subway and light rail system that serves destinations like the Santa Monica beach, LAX, the San Fernando Valley, and that covers the region
+- a fully built out subway and light rail system that properly serves job centers and major destinations and neighborhoods across the region

 - high speed rail service